Supervised by: Resident Director, College Preparation Program (CPP)

-Applicants will be notified if they have been selected for an interview in mid-April.
+Applicants will be notified if they have been selected for an interview by mid-April.

 Submit a current resume, cover letter, and a list of three professional references' contact information for full consideration.
 Please identify which IN FOCUS seminar for which you would like to be an RA/TA.
 Cover letter should explain your interest in the position and why you would be a good fit considering the qualifications stated above, and topic of the IN FOCUS Seminar.

-Answer the following essay questions in regard to the EducationUSA Academy at Northwestern program.
-Answers can be included with the cover letter.
+Answer the following essay questions in regard to the specific IN FOCUS seminar you selected.
+Answers can be included in the cover letter.

 What interests you most about working for this program, and why would you be a good fit as a Resident Advisor?

-Please tell us about your specific background and interest in EducationUSA, and why you would like to be a Teaching Assistant for this seminar.
-(Please visit our website for more information.)
+Please tell us about your specific background and interest in your chosen seminar(s), and why you would like to be a Teaching Assistant for this seminar.
+(Please visit our website for more information on each seminar.)

 If you were to coordinate an extracurricular event this summer, what would it be and why?
 How would this activity benefit the College Prep students?